beeware/toga/docs/internals/roadmap.rst

   multiple options (e.g., Keyboard settings have an option layout for "Keyboard", "Text", "Shortcuts" and "Input sources")
     - Cocoa: NSTabView
-    - GTK+:
+    - GTK+: GtkNotebook (Maybe GtkStack on 3.10+?)
     - iOS: ?
-* SectionContainer - (suggestions for better name welcome) A container view that holds a small subviews, only one of which is visible at any given time.
+* SectionContainer - (suggestions for better name welcome) A container view that holds a small number of subviews, only one of which is visible at any given time.
 Each "section" has a name and icon.
 Examples of use: top level navigation in Safari's preferences panel.
     - Cocoa: NSTabView
-    - GTK+:
+    - GTK+: ?
     - iOS: ?
 * TabContainer - A container view for holding an unknown number of subviews, each of which is of the same type - e.g., web browser tabs.
     - Cocoa: ?
-    - GTK+: ?
+    - GTK+: GtkNotebook
     - iOS: ?
 * NavigationContainer - A container view that holds a navigable tree of subviews;
   essentially a view that has a "back" button to return to the previous view in a heirarchy.
 Example of use: Top level navigation in the OS X System Preferences panel.
     - Cocoa: No native control
-    - GTK+: No native control
+    - GTK+: No native control; Gtk.HeaderBar in 3.10+
     - iOS: UINavigationBar + NavigationController

 Dialogs and windows